 Other Insurance Options

 If you find yourself in a situation where your health insurance company has denied your claim, other options are available to you.
 North Carolina requires drivers to carry liability insurance, including bodily injury coverage, property damage, and uninsured motorist coverage.
-Unfortunately, none of these will cover your medical bills.
-However, there are other insurance options, such as medpay and personal injury protection insurance, that you can add to your required coverage.
+Unfortunately, none of these will cover your medical bills up front.
+However, there are other insurance options, such as Medical Payments coverage, that you can add to your required coverage.

 Medical Payments Coverage in North Carolina

-If you have medical payments coverage, also known as med pay, this will help to cover some of the costs if your health insurance company denies the claim.
-Med pay is a type of insurance that helps to cover medical expenses for you and your passengers after an accident.
+If you have Medical Payments coverage, also known as Med Pay, this will help to cover some of the costs if your health insurance company denies the claim or can help with deductibles and co-pays.
+Med Pay is a type of insurance that helps to cover medical expenses for you and your passengers after an accident.
 This insurance is not required in North Carolina, but it is beneficial to have.
-Med pay coverage is between $1,000 and $10,000 and serves as a “first party insurance” to cover immediately due to medical bills.
+Med Pay coverage serves as a “first party insurance” to cover medical bills and is not fault-based.

-While med pay will not cover all of the costs, it can help reduce your payment amount.
+While Med Pay may not cover all of the costs, it can help reduce your out-of-pocket amount.

-If you don’t have med pay or PIP insurance, your next best option may be to negotiate your medical bills with insurance and health care providers.
+If you don’t have Med Pay, your next best option may be to negotiate your medical bills with insurance and health care providers.
 You can work with them to negotiate an interest-free payment plan, a discount for paying the balance in full, or another solution that will help you pay your bills without them being sent to debt collectors and damaging your credit.

 Appealing Your Medical Bills

 If you cannot negotiate a payment plan or get your medical bills discounted, you can appeal the decision of your health insurance company.
 You will need to contact your health insurance company and ask for their appeals process.

 Once you have the appeals process, you will need to follow the instructions and submit any required documentation.
 It is important to note that the appeals process can take several months, so patience is important.